helsingborg-stad/emely-models/README.md

 1. cd into ParlAI and run $python setup.py develop

+### Preparing a model for Deployment

+We have to strip the optimizer state from the model so the file size is much smaller.
+This is done with parlai vacuum and

+$ parlai vacuum -mf path_to_model_file
+Optional[--no-backup]

 ### How to deploy
-Unfortunately this is a bit difficult.
+Unfortunately this is a bit complex.
 Why?
 We only want one model to go to GCP with a deployment and we have to specify it in several places:
-1. In the variable model_path src/< persona >/api.py file
+1. In src/< persona >/api.py file
     - model_path = Path(__file__).resolve().parents[2] / 'models/MODEL_DIR'
-2. In the Dockfile where we copy it over to the image: src/< persona >/Dockerfile
+2. In src/< persona >/Dockerfile
     - COPY models/MODEL_DIR ./models/MODEL_DIR
 3. Make sure it's *NOT* in the .gitignore file in root folder
     - Remove it from .gitignore